MaJaeGeon/MaJaeGeon/README.md

 ### I’m currently learning ...
-- ASP.NET Core
+- ASP.NET Core MVC
-- Git
+- C#

 ### What I want to learn or what I need to learn
 - Algorithm